How to reduce legal risk and reach more users

 - Title I: This section deals with equal employment.
 It mandates that all employers must provide reasonable accommodations to applicants with disabilities.

-- Title II: This section addresses state and local government services, prohibiting any discrimination against individuals with disabilities and requiring that all governments services be accessible regardless of disability.
-This is also an important section to note for any organization that may It also helps clarify the important Section 504 of the Rehabilitation Act of 1973, which mandates accessibility for federal government services and related government contractors.
+- Title II: This section addresses state and local government services, prohibiting discrimination against individuals with disabilities and requiring that all government services be accessible regardless of disability.
+This is also an essential section for any organization that may need it.
+It also helps clarify the important Section 504 of the Rehabilitation Act of 1973, which mandates accessibility for federal government services and related government contractors.

-- Title IV: This is a section focusing specifically on telecommunication companies, including those offering phone and internet services.
-These services are seen as so important for communication that they are required to provide certain kinds of accessibility for those with hearing or speech disabilities.
+- Title IV: This section focuses on telecommunication companies, including phone and internet services.
+These services are seen as so crucial for communication that they are required to provide certain kinds of accessibility for those with hearing or speech disabilities.

-- Title V: This Title clarifies the Act and how it applies to a wide variety of situations, other laws, cases of immunity, related fees, and so on.
+- Title V: This Title clarifies the Act and how it applies to various situations, other laws, cases of immunity, related fees, etc.

 Why the ADA Affects Websites